-A living will discusses various situations a person may encounter near the end of his or her life or in an emergency medical situation.
+A living will discuss various situations a person may encounter near the end of his or her life or in an emergency medical situation.
 In Mississippi, a living will is a legally binding document that provides your family members and doctors with instructions about how you would like your end-of-life medical care to be handled.
-A living will lets your family know what you would like to happen when you become unable to communicate your wishes.
+A living will let your family know what you would like to happen when you become unable to communicate your wishes.
 Some of the issues addressed in a living will include the following:

 - whether or not you would like life-prolonging medical care and what type of care you would like to be administered

 - whether or not you would like to spend your last days at home, if possible

 - whether or not you would like to be resuscitated using CPR

 - whether or not you want your doctors to stop life support if you are in a vegetative state or irreversible coma

 - what type of palliative care you’d like to receive to reduce your pain should you choose to forego life-prolonging treatments

 - whether you’d like intravenous food and water